ShivaniPyata/DATA_606_Capstone_Project/README.md

 ## Dataset:

-The Dataset used in this project is a large-scale complex and cross-domain semantic parsing and text-to-SQL dataset annotated by Yale students.
-It consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables covering 138 different domains.
+The Dataset used in this project is a large crowd-sourced dataset for developing natural language interfaces for relational databases.
+This dataset consists of 80654 hand-annotated examples of questions and SQL queries distributed across 24241 tables from Wikipedia.
+The data files can be found in the Data folder.
+It is released along with the paper "Seq2SQL: Generating Structured Queries from Natural Language using Reinforcement Learning".

 ### Citation
 ```
 @article{zhongSeq2SQL2017,
   author    = {Victor Zhong and